-Information and sales tables on the Texas A&M International University campus are permitted at various locations; all information and socialization activities must be scheduled through Presence.
+Information and sales tables on the Texas A&M International University campus are permitted at various locations; all information and socialization activities must be scheduled through Trailblazers using the Create Event button.

-Distribution of literature, petition drives, surveys and similar activities around campus may be conducted only from public forum spaces or a reserved information table location.
+Distribution of literature, petition drives, surveys and similar activities around campus may be conducted only from a reserved information table location.